Top Saving Schemes in India: Rates, Tenures, and Benefits

 • Earning via interest from this Saving Schemes in India is also tax-free.

-National Savings Certificate
+9. National Savings Certificate

 Indian nationals can acquire NSC from just about any post office.
-This saving option is favoured by people seeking secure investment opportunities because the Govt of India supports them, carries minimal risk, and offers the benefit of tax savings.
+This saving option is favored by people seeking secure investment opportunities because the Govt of India supports them, carries minimal risk, and offers the benefit of tax savings.

-Salient features of National Savings Certificate
+Salient features of the National Savings Certificate

 • This is a 5-year saving plan with an interest percentage set by the Ministry of Finance at 7-8% PA each fiscal year.